Armenia–China relations: History

-Armenians visited China for trade and imported silk, porcelain, jade, embroidered fabrics and other goods to bring back to Armenia via the Silk Road.
-In China, there was high demand for Armenian medicine, vegetables, mineral paints, and insects, especially the Armenian cochineal, which was used to dye the best Chinese and Indian silks.
+Armenians visited China for trade and imported silk, porcelain, jade, embroidered fabrics, and other goods to bring back to Armenia via the Silk Road.
+In China, there was high demand for Armenian medicinal products, vegetables, mineral paints, and insects, especially the Armenian cochineal (Porphyrophora hamelii), which was used to dye the finest Chinese silk and Indian silk fabrics.

 The Chinese porcelains and celadonite that were discovered during archeological excavations of the Armenian cities of Garni, Dvin, Ani, and the Amberd fortress are evidence of early-medieval Armenian-Chinese economic trade.

 Movses Khorenatsi, Anania Shirakatsi, Stepanos Orbelian, and King Hethum I of Armenia wrote about China, Chinese culture, and the Chinese people.

 During the time of the Mongol Empire, the relations between Armenia and China were furthered.
 Many Armenians began to settle in China.
 In 1688 the British East India Company agreed to permit Armenians access to Chinese maritime trade.
 The Armenians made full usage of this agreement with the British established maritime trade hubs in Shanghai and Macao.

 On 27 December 1991, China officially recognized Armenia as an independent state.
 On April 6, 1992, many Central Asian countries established diplomatic relations with China.
 In July 1992, China established an embassy in the Armenian Capital of Yerevan.
 In 1996, Armenia established their embassy in Beijing.

 Trade and economic relations

 Trade turnover (mln.
 US dollars)

 The data in the chart above shows that the trade volume between Armenia and China, although still relatively small, has grown significantly over the last decade and exceeded US$400 million by 2008.
-There was a significant slump in trade volume in 2009, probably due to the financial crisis of 2007-08.
+There was a significant slump in trade volume in 2009, probably due to the Great Recession.
 Trade volume increased, exceeding US$400 million for two consecutive years in 2010 and 2011.

 Armenia's main export is ore, while the products imported from China to Armenia are diverse and include clothes, shoes, machinery, chemicals, equipment, construction materials, furniture, food etc.